-The scanner cover should be removed together with the ADF & document cover ASSY whose removal procedure is given in Section 6.1.3.
-The disassembly of the ADF & document cover ASSY is detailed in Section 6.1.4.
+The scanner cover should be removed together with the ADF & document cover ASSY (for models with ADF) or document cover (for models without ADF).
+For the removal and disassembly procedures of the ADF & document cover ASSY, refer to Sections 6.1.3 and 6.1.4, respectively.

-- (1) Open the scanner cover until it locks. - (2) Remove the CIS flat cable cover and the harness cover by inserting the tip of a flat screwdriver into the slots and releasing the latches.
+- (1) Open the scanner cover until it locks. - (2) Remove the CIS flat cable cover and the harness cover by inserting the tip of a flat screwdriver into the slots and releasing the latches. - 1 For models with ADF 2 For models without ADF